clientdb/clientdb/docs/docs/tutorial-basics/create-simple-database.md

 firstTodo.title; // "Buy milk"
 ```

+## Querying the database

-We can also query our database:
+We can also query our database with criteria of what we are looking for:

 ```ts
 const todoQuery = db.entity(todoEntity).query({